celo-org/celo-blockchain/cmd/mycelo/README.md

 # Mycelo

-`mycelo` is a developer utility to easy running celo blockchain testnets and related jobs around testnets.
+`mycelo` is a developer utility to easily run celo blockchain testnets and related jobs around testnets.

 Its main advantage over previous solutions is that it's able to create a `genesis.json` where all core conctracts are already deployed in it.
 Eventually it can be extended to support other cases, like e2e tests, load tests, and other operations.